Upgrading @clerk/clerk-react

 call) in order to solve theoretical edge-cases that can arise while switching sessions.
 It is undocumented and intended only for internal use, so it has been moved to an /internal

 import path.
-Please note that internal imports are not intended for public use, and are outside the scope of semver.
+Note that internal imports are not intended for public use, and are outside the scope of semver.

 Replace signOutCallback